greenstevester/cornerstone/README.md

     yarn build.demo
     ```

-    You then need to run `http-serve dist/demo` or `http-serve dist/feature` to serve any of the builds.
+    You then need to run `http-serve dist/demo` or `http-serve dist/app` to serve any of the builds.

     Why not use the webpack server?
 Because we should test releasable code and avoid the build-test-rebuild anti-pattern

-    Note: the plan is to eventually share a single build of common code between feature and demo.
+    Note: the plan is to eventually share a single build of common code between app and demo.

 ## Reference
 * https://www.typescriptlang.org/ - TypeScript